-Children can only be released to parents/guardians and persons listed on the Authorization to Release form.
+Children can only be released to parents/guardians and persons listed on the emergency contacts.
 Under no circumstances can a child be released to anyone not authorized by the parent.
 In cases of separation, divorce, or other custody disputes, we cannot limit one biological parent's right to see or pick up the child.
-A parent's rights will only be limited if we have been provided a copy of any court action stating those limitations or custody arrangements.
-For one parent to simply leave off the name of another parent on the child's Authorization to Release form will not limit that parent's rights.
+For one parent to simply leave off the name of another parent on the child's enrollment records will not limit that parent's rights.